 Patricia M Kerrigan, PhD is the Founder of Foundation ThinkAgain.
-With an extensive background in special education and educational psychology, she is currently a cognitive and school intervention specialist for the division of Pediatric Hematology/Oncology and Pediatric Neurosurgery at UCLA Mattel Children's Hospital.
-Dr. Kerrigan served as a special education teacher for a pediatric psychiatric unit at Children's Memorial Hospital in Chicago, and also at the Neuropsychiatric Institute and Hospital at UCLA.
-She earned her Masters degree in School Administration/Special Education from National-Louis University in Evanston, Illinois, and her Doctorate in Psychological Studies in Education/Special Education from UCLA.
+With an extensive background in special education, she is an early intervention specialist for the division of Pediatric Hematology/Oncology and Neurosurgery at UCLA Mattel Children's Hospital.
+Dr. Kerrigan served as a special education teacher in a psychiatric unit at Children's Memorial Hospital in Chicago, and also at the Neuropsychiatric Institute and Hospital at UCLA.
+She earned her Masters degree in School Administration/Special Education from National-Louis University in Evanston, Illinois, and her Doctorate in Psychological Studies in Special Education from UCLA.

-Her primary interest of study is the developmental effects of illness related acquired brain injury on the ability to learn.
+Her primary interest is in the developmental effects of acquired brain injury on the ability to learn.
 She counsels children as they go through cancer and brain tumor treatment, continually monitors their cognitive, academic and social functioning, and helps them to successfully re-integrate back into school following treatment.
 Through her work at UCLA, she discovered pediatric cancer patients were suffering newly acquired cognitive, motor and sensory deficits following treatment.
-Services in schools are limited in their ability to address and remediate these disorders, and therapies to treat these disabilities are either denied by medical insurance, or insufficiently covered.
-Foundation ThinkAgain was created to fill this gap in services, so these children can now get the therapies they need in order to successfully get back to school, back to their friends, free of their cancer, and free from disabling conditions that prevented them from living successful lives "after" cancer.
+Services in schools are limited in their ability to address and remediate these disorders, and therapies are either denied or insufficiently covered by medical insurance.
+Foundation ThinkAgain was created to fill this gap, so these children can now get the therapies they need in order to successfully get back to school, back to their friends, free of their cancer, and free from disabilities that prevent them from living successful lives "after" cancer.

 Kellie Richmond is the proud parent of a brain tumor survivor, and currently works as a Distribution Outage Coordinator at Pacific Gas and Electric Company.
 Kellie is the Vice President of the Centennial High School Association of Parents, CHAPS, a parent sponsored organization committed to raising money and funding Students academic endeavors.